A Design Thinking Approach to CX with Kris Featheringham

 Gabe Larsen: (04:01)

 I am the, I have always appreciated someone who can use their hands to actually get something done.
-What’s your favourite project that you’ve done out of everything you’ve built?
+What’s your favorite project that you’ve done out of everything you’ve built?
 Where do you go?

 Kris Featheringham: (04:14)

 I’ll tell you what.
 So when we moved to this house a number of years ago, my wife’s like, “Hey.”
 We designed a deck, right?
 And honestly, this deck turned into 800 square feet and she asked me if I could have it done in the first weekend we’re here.
 I’m like, “Baby, not happening, not happening”.
 But three months later though, we did finish that deck and it’s absolutely gorgeous.
-I worked with her, actually with her father and we ploughed through that thing and it’s the highlight of the house.
+I worked with her, actually with her father and we plowed through that thing and it’s the highlight of the house.
 So I love it to death.
 We sit out there.

 Gabe Larsen: (04:42)